yegor256/blog/_drafts/_dynamo.md

 [SixNines.io]({% pst 2017/apr/2017-04-25-sixnines %}),
 one of my Ruby pet web apps, I'm using [DynamoDB](https://aws.amazon.com/dynamodb/), a NoSQL cloud database by [AWS](https://aws.amazon.com/).
-Works like a charm, but the problem is that it's not so easy to create an integration test, to make sure my code works together with the "real" DynamoDB server and tables.
+It works like a charm, but the problem is that it's not so easy to create an integration test, to make sure my code works together with the "real" DynamoDB server and tables.
 Let me show you how it was solved.
 The code is open source and you can see it